Designing Interfaces for an Oilfield Service Company

 If Abraham Maslow, the psychologist who created the hierarchy of human needs, had defined oilfield engineer’s software needs instead, we would have seen the following picture.

-Advice.
-Reason design solutions rationally, describe how they will help to avoid mistakes, recognize data, and notice risks.
+So, reason design solutions rationally, describe how they will help to avoid mistakes, recognize data, and notice risks.

 2. Zero imagination